I'm with someone who's overdosing. What do I do?

 Who can overdose?

 Overdose can happen to anyone, not just those using illegal drugs.
-Prescription painkillers and contact with airborne substances can cause overdose by accident (SAMHSA).
-There are many reasons for opioid overdose emergencies, and most often they happen accidentally and at home (Narcan.com)
+Accidentally taking too much prescription painkiller medication or mixing medications or drugs can lead to accidental overdose (CDC).
+There are many reasons for opioid overdose emergencies, and most often they happen accidentally and at home (Narcan.com).

 What does an opioid overdose look like?